Fifth grade emphasizes both group and individual responsibility, in preparation for the transition from Meridian to middle school.

 Students strive to communicate effectively and responsibly with others as they work alone and cooperatively.
 By setting goals, evaluating progress, and managing their time, fifth graders develop the study skills needed for secondary education.
 Thematic studies wrap specific subject areas into big-picture learning.

 Literacy promotes independent reading at personal reading levels, public speaking in summative presentations, writing comprehensive essays, and listening to classmates and speakers share information.
-Students engage in the full writing process, learning proper use of grammar, dialogue, powerful word choices, and reflection.
+Using the materials from The Teachers College Reading and Writing Project, students engage in the full writing process, learning proper use of grammar, dialogue, powerful word choices, and reflection.
 Teachers guide thoughtful consideration of strategies for accessing text, crafting writing, and evaluating work.
 Fifth graders are encouraged to experiment, take risks, use language of many genres, and think of themselves as readers and writers.

 Math engages all mathematical strands through mental math, hands-on activities, visual interpretations, and computation.
 Topics range from 3-D symmetry to algebraic thinking, manipulating fractions to multiplying multi-digit numbers, calculating area and volume to interpreting data from graphs and tables.
 Students are asked to explain their strategies and solutions and to demonstrate logical reasoning.
 Fifth graders work with the Bridges in Mathematics curriculum.